MKReyesH/DocTemplate/docs/about.md

 ## About us

-We are the world, we are tha childran.
+We are the world, we are the children.

 ## Site information